OurDigitalWorld/ocrProc/README.md

 ```
 */15 * * * * /leglib/ocrProc.sh
 ```

+If, for some reason, the program crashes, the script will remove the lock file so that the process can start at the next file.
+The offending file should be in the _reject_ folder.
+This is particularly important for PDF files since odd objects seem more common with these.
+Also note the _LC_ALL_ option, this seems to a common gotcha on linux systems when using Tesseract.

 ocrProc uses _log4j_ logging properties, set in the [resources directory](https://github.com/OurDigitalWorld/ocrProc/tree/master/src/main/resources).
 In this case, an _ocrProc.log_